 Our creative curriculum provides children with opportunities to apply the skills learnt in all aspects of English in a meaningful way, one that enthuses and motivates them.

 |English_policy September 21-22.pdf||[pdf 177KB]|

 To enable children to become successful in speaking and listening, reading and writing they need to have phonological awareness.
-Children develop these skills from EYFS 1 through the delivery of our comprehensive phonics programme devised by us as a school supported by resources from the Read Write Inc. Scheme, the Letters and Sounds document and resources purchased through the government Match Funding Scheme.
+Children develop these skills from EYFS 1 through the delivery of our comprehensive phonics programme which has been devised by us, supported by resources from the Read Write Inc. Scheme, the Letters and Sounds document and resources purchased through the government Match Funding Scheme.
 This programme develops the phonological awareness required for them to read and write confidently in all areas of the curriculum.

 Phonics is taught in small groups across the school on a daily basis and children are grouped according to their individual needs.
 Progress is tracked regularly and children move between groups according to their needs.
 The quality of phonics teaching is monitored regularly and all staff are involved in on-going training as needed.